 Looking to invest in genetic testing companies?
-Here are five genetic testing stocks to consider.
+Here are five large-cap genetic testing stocks listed on US exchanges to consider.

 Genetic testing stocks are getting a lot of investor attention.
 But what is genetic testing?